 NOTE: It is important to consult with the Financial Aid Office prior to withdrawal or dropping to determine how your financial aid eligibility will be affected.

-22. Do I have to pay back a Pell Grant?
+Is there ever a time I would have to pay back a Pell Grant?

 There are reasons a student would have to pay back a Pell Grant.
 First, if a student drops courses which impact enrollment status (for example: full time to three-quarter time, etc.).
 If the student drops a class before it starts and receives 100% refund or if a student drops courses and the only classes left on their schedule are short-term courses, they are also subject to repayment.
 If the student has not received their funds yet, the award will be recalculated, and the student will be notified.
 If Pell funds have been credited to the account or disbursed; the student will be required to repay a portion of the Pell Grant.
 If a student withdraws from school (drops all classes) before the 60% point in the semester or quits attending, a Return of Title IV worksheet is completed using the amount of aid received and the last date attended to determine if any repayment is due.
 You will be notified by mail with the repayment amount if necessary.

 Do I need to have good grades to receive financial aid?